 Why Does Megan Is Missing scare us so badly?

 I have heard about this movie for years.
 It’s whispered about in Reddit and Facebook groups as the most disturbing thing you will ever see.
 It wasn’t until recently that I watched it.
-I’m not a traditional torture porn enthusiast.
+I’m not a traditional fan of these kinds of movies.
 That isn’t to say I haven’t seen Antichrist, Martyrs, Salo, and Human Centipede, to name just a few.
-I’m not too fond of those sorts of movies.
+I’m just not fond of those sorts of movies.
 Gross for the sake of gross isn’t scary.
 I thought this is what Megan Is Missing would be like.
 I was wrong.

 This film is scary because things like this happen every day to real people who trust the wrong people.
 There is hardly any blood except for one bloody hand during the extremely uncomfortable real-time rape scene.
 Megan’s rotting body is only shown for a second, and it isn’t nearly as putrid as you would think.
 Goi’s film is graphic in other ways.
 The short views of a bound and obviously terrified girl are graphic.
-Watching a young girl clinging to a teddy bear as she is forced to eat like a dog by a sadistic fuck is graphic.
+Watching a young girl clinging to a teddy bear as she is forced to eat like a dog by a monster is graphic on its own.
 The cries and screams of a scared innocent girl begging for her life are hideous.